 The greatness of sandwiches…

 I love eating sandwiches for lunch, sometimes for breakfast.
 There is just something about a well-designed sandwich that can make your day.
 A great sandwich starts with its foundation–the bread.
-It is important to decide what you are actually going to do the bread before you make your sandwich… are you going to grill it, toast it, or use it right out of the bag?
+It is important to decide what you are actually going to do to the bread before you make your sandwich… are you going to grill it, toast it, or use it right out of the bag?
 The kind and type of “bread” is also important, because it can make or break a great sandwich.
 Plus, it depends how much “stuff” you can stuff on (or in) it.
 Is it regular sandwich size or thickly sliced?
 Maybe you want a wrap or an english muffin.
 Maybe rosemary or garlic is your flavor of the month?
 One thing I don’t like on my sandwich is condiments.
 I use other items like cheese and veggies to add the moisture and flavor.
 My favorite sandwich creation is the CEBACLT- rotisserie chicken, boiled egg, bacon, avocado, cheese, lettuce, and tomato.
 I personally like to use Havarti cheese; however, in a pinch I use cheddar.
 Of course, given my dietary requirements, I use gluten-free 7 ancient grain bread, toasted with the cheese on it.
-It has lots of protein and lots of flavor… and it is pretty huge, so go luck eating it without making a mess or embarrassing yourself.
+It has lots of protein and lots of flavor… and it is pretty huge, so good luck eating it without making a mess or embarrassing yourself.
 In the end, people won’t remember that part… they will just want your sandwich.